Carl Icahn - Icahn Capital Management Portfolio

 Utilities like American Electric Power, along with stable consumer-focused plays such as International Flavors & Fragrances, provide resilience.
 Meanwhile, Bausch Health represents Icahn's healthcare exposure, which often appeals to value-oriented investors seeking turnaround stories.

-Dana Inc. and JetBlue reflect Icahn’s willingness to maintain positions in cyclical industries—betting on a broader economic rebound and technological shifts, especially in the automotive sector.
+Dana Inc. and JetBlue Airways reflect Icahn's willingness to maintain positions in cyclical industries—betting on a broader economic rebound and technological shifts, especially in the automotive sector with its move toward electric and hybrid technologies.

 Conclusion